DACH-NY/ex-cdm-swaps/docs/demo.md

         loadEvents("../examples/NewTrade")

     to load around 50 new trade events.
-The `Demo bot` auto-accepts all events except two.
+The `DemoBot` auto-accepts all events except two.

 2. Log in as CCP-P01, go to `Event_NewTrade`, and accept the proposed new trade event for contract `CAXMKVEHOV-1` by exercising the `Accept2` choice.
 This changes the status of the event to `Applied`.